Immunization and conflict

-In 2019, an estimated 8.6 million unvaccinated and under-vaccinated children lived in countries affected by conflict, fragility or where polio remains endemic.
-Children living in conflict are often the most vulnerable to disease outbreaks like measles and polio, which can cause death or profound disability.
+Around forty per cent of un- and under-vaccinated children live in countries that are either partially or entirely affected by conflict.
+These children are often the most vulnerable to disease outbreaks like measles and polio, which can cause death or profound disability.

 Children in conflict-affected areas miss out on basic immunizations because of the breakdown – and sometimes the deliberate destruction – of vital health services.
 Areas in conflict also see the killing of health workers and the destruction of medical facilities, supplies and equipment.

 In many countries, refugees and those internally displaced by conflict live in crowded conditions – in informal urban settlements, reception centres, camps, or immigration detention – where infectious diseases can spread easily.
 Yet those displaced by conflict often face barriers in accessing routine healthcare services, including vaccinations, because of a lack of civil documentation and registration.

 The resultant population displacement, malnutrition and over-crowding create an ideal environment for disease outbreaks and means children are far more likely to die or suffer complications from conditions that could be easily and inexpensively treated in a peaceful setting.

 Meanwhile, the COVID-19 pandemic has exacerbated the threat to children’s health, with lockdowns and increasingly overstretched basic services constraining efforts to reach the most vulnerable populations.
 Routine immunization services were disrupted in more than 60 countries, including in conflict-affected countries, in 2020, increasing the potential for outbreaks of vaccine-preventable diseases.